Kenyatta A.C. Hinkle: Education

 Kenyatta A.C.
 Hinkle studied painting (BFA) at Maryland Institute College of Art and writing (MFA) at California Institute of the Arts.
 She studied at the AICAD/New York Studio Residency Program in Brooklyn, NY from 2008 to 2009.
 She was a US Fulbright Fellow in Lagos, Nigeria from 2015 to 2016.

 Career

 Hinkle was the youngest artist in the Made in LA Biennial.
 Her work, both performed and presented, has been featured in the Hammer Museum in Los Angeles, California, Project Row Houston in Houston, Texas, The California African American Museum, and The Studio Museum in Harlem in New York.

-In 2014, Kenyatta and six other black women created and led an event called Call & Response where each artist bought an object and explained what the object meant to them.
-Kenyatta also led a panel with the question "Kentifrica is or Kentifrica ain't?"
-Students, faculty at the Antioch University also presented the research they found on Kentifrica.
-She was included in the 2019 traveling exhibition Young, Gifted, and Black: The Lumpkin-Boccuzzi Family Collection of Contemporary Art.
+In 2014, Hinkle and six other black women created and led an event called Call & Response where each artist bought an object and explained what the object meant to them.
+Hinkle also led a panel with the question "Kentifrica is or Kentifrica ain't?"
+Students and faculty at the Antioch University also presented the research they found on Kentifrica.
+Hinkle was included in the 2019 traveling exhibition Young, Gifted, and Black: The Lumpkin-Boccuzzi Family Collection of Contemporary Art.